 IDFC FIRST Bank recognizes that time and cost overruns caused due to delay in regulatory approval, land acquisition, social unrest and litigation among others could impact its asset quality and, therefore, needs to be adequately addressed.

-IDFC FIRST Bank's Environment and Social Policy along with commitment to Equator Principles guidelines paves the way for a thorough Environment and Social risk assessment of companies and projects at time of credit appraisal and monitoring of environmental performance throughout its loan period.
+IDFC FIRST Bank' s Environment and Social Policy along with commitment to Equator Principles guidelines paves the way for a thorough Environment and Social risk assessment of companies at time of credit appraisal and monitoring of environmental performance throughout its loan period.

-IDFC Ltd. adopted the Equator Principles on 3rd June 2013.
+IDFC Ltd adopted the Equator Principles on 3rd June 2013.
 It was the first Indian financial institution to do so.
-The Equator Principles are a credit risk management framework for identifying, assessing, and managing environmental and social risk in project finance.
-The Project finance businesses of IDFC Ltd. have been subsumed into IDFC FIRST Bank and, therefore, IDFC FIRST Bank will follow Equator Principles for its project finance transactions.
-IDFC FIRST's rigorous E&S policy along with its commitment to the Equator Principles shall serve as a solid foundation for screening transactions, advising our clients and promoting innovative & environmentally sound ways of doing business.
+The Equator Principles are one of the risk management framework for identifying, assessing, and managing environmental and social risk in project finance.
+The Project finance businesses of IDFC Ltd. have been subsumed into IDFC FIRST Bank and, therefore, IDFC FIRST Bank follows Equator Principles for its project finance transactions.
+IDFC FIRST Bank's E&S policy along with its commitment to the Equator Principles serves as foundation for screening transactions, advising our clients and promoting innovative & environmentally sound ways of doing business.